 2. Content marketing

 Content marketing is the fuel that powers your demand gen engine.
-In fact, 75 percent of executives interviewed in Demand Gen’s 2014 B2B Buyer Behavior Survey say they rely more on content to research purchases than they did a year earlier.
-And 64% say that a vendor’s content had a significant impact on their buying decision.
+In fact, 70% of buyers ranked “relevant content that speaks directly to our company” as “very important” in the Demand Gen 2020 B2B Buyer Behavior Survey, with 76% of respondents saying the winning vendor’s content had a significant impact on their buying decision.

 Your content powers the inbound activities that attract and pull prospects into your sales funnel.
 Content can include anything from blog posts, press releases, case studies, eBooks, white papers, infographics, videos, emails, and so much more.
 If you can build it, they are likely to come.